-So, if you just want a quick brochure website, then you’re right.
+So, if you really do just want a quick brochure website, then you’re right.
 You are probably better off going with your mate who can do it cheaply for you.

 Use The Cheapest Website Hosting Possible

-If, after reading the above, you decide the route for you is the downloadable WordPress (or something similar) then you’re going to need to acquire hosting where you can install and configure your website – or to be more accurate, somewhere to host it.
+If, after reading the above, you decide the route for you is the downloadable WordPress (or something similar) then you’re going to need somewhere to install and configure your website – or to be more accurate, somewhere to host it.

-There are oodles of hosts out there, and some are very cheap – maybe as low as £5 a month or less.
+There are oodles of hosting companies out there, and some are very cheap – maybe as low as £5 a month or less.

 Before you should pick one you should understand what the different types of hosting is out there.
 At a basic level there are 4 types of hosting:

 - Dedicated Server